adambard/learnxinyminutes-docs/c.html.markdown

 /*
 Multi-line comments look like this.
 They work in C89 as well.
 */

+/*
+Multi-line comments don't nest /* Be careful */  // comment ends on this line...
+*/  // ...not this one!

 // Constants: #define <keyword>
 #define DAYS_IN_YEAR 365